-I'm Cendy and Gayle M., the breeder behind BranGay Shetland Sheepdogs Since 1971 located in Anza, CA. We are BranGay Shetland Sheepdogs and have been breeding and showing since 1971.
+I'm Cendy and Gayle E., the breeder behind BranGay Shetland Sheepdogs located in Anza, CA. We are BranGay Shetland Sheepdogs and have been breeding and showing since 1971.
 We love and are so proud of our dogs!
 We occasionally offer pets to approved pet homes to be spayed/neutered to be part of a family.
-Our goal is to breed healthy and happy dogs with awesome temperaments.
-Our dogs are excellent representations of the breed and make the best companions.
+Our goal is to breed top quality dogs that are happy and healthy bred.

 What makes your program special?